The store will not work correctly in the case when cookies are disabled.

 The key to mastering the winter months as a business is preparation.
 If you prepare well, you’ll find winter a breeze, but if you fail to prepare, you’ll limp through the winter months.But what do you need to do to make sure you’re prepared for winter?
 We’ve got a complete checklist ready, so you don’t have to.

 The sun is breaking through and winter is a distant memory.
 For now at least.
 This means your grit bin has likely become redundant, stored away in the dark recesses of your warehouse, storage cupboard or office during the warmer months.

 What if we told you that you could reuse your grit bin around the office?

 Here are some of our favourite ways to reuse your grit bin during the warmer periods.

-The UK weather is always up and down.
-One day it is clear, the next it is raining, and the day after it’s snowing.
+The UK weather can be temperamental.
+One day it’s clear, the next it’s raining, and the day after it's icy.
 You need to make sure you are ready for anything.

 The weather in the UK has well and truly taken a turn over the past month, with the milder weather replaced by freezing cold winds.
 As such, we expect to see more ice and snow hitting our areas soon so being prepared for the coldest of conditions is crucial.

 Keeping up to date with the weather is arguably as important as keeping up to date with the news.
 Most of us will have a weather app or website saved on phones or computers.
 Whether these sites are accurate or useful is up for debate but, most of the time they will get the weather right, kind of.

 Spreading salt isn’t the most glamorous of tasks, but it is important.
 In most cases, it is a legal requirement for business owners to properly grit their land.
 It can also help you avoid any expensive injury claims if you ensure your business is properly maintained over the cold winter months.